ncatlab/nlab-content/pages/8/3/7/2/2738/content.md

 there are

 1. inner face maps -- obtained by contracting an inner edge

 1. outer face maps -- obtained by

    1. removing an outer input vertex

-   1. removing a unary vertex whose output is the root
+   1. removing a vertex whose output is the root and which has precisely one inner incoming edge (which becomes the new root)

    1. a corolla face -- any one of the inclusions of the tree with no vertex into a tree with precisely one vertex